imortezamosavi/Monitoring-Vegetation-Indices/README.md

 Installation:

-To use VIOT, simply copy the provided functions into the Google Earth Engine Code Editor and run the script.
+To use MVI, simply copy the provided functions into the Google Earth Engine Code Editor and run the script.
 Ensure you have the necessary permissions and data access in GEE.